SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 To successfully trigger the command you'll need to provide the relevant values for the following input keys:

 * *ansServiceKey* - A Service key created in your SAP Alert Notification service instance.
 For further information check the [Credentials management page](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/credential-management)
-* *region* - The technical name of your SAP BTP region, e.g. cf-eu10,cf-eu20
+* *region* - The technical name of your SAP BTP region, e.g., cf-eu10,cf-eu20
 * *user* - The email or ID of your technical user.
 * *password* - The password of your technical user.
 * *spaceId* - The GUID of the Cloud Foundry space which you want to receive events for.